New Council Procurement Policy increases support for local businesses

 Australian Government’s $27 million Relief & Recovery Fund for the Cultural & Creative Sector

-There’s dedicated financial support immediately available:
+There are dedicated financial support immediately available:

 - Indigenous art centres and Indigenous art fairs supported through the Indigenous Visual Arts Industry Support program will have access to $7 million to maintain operations, support artists and their communities and enable the continued creation of artwork (and income)